gszep/FlowAtlas.jl/README.md

 Once julia has been added to the environment, open a command prompt / terminal and type `julia`.
 This opens a julis shell; you should see `julia>`.
 Then type `]` to enter the package manager, and type `add FlowAtlas` and then hit Return ⏎.
 You should see `pkg> add FlowAtlas`.
 This installs the most recent version of Flow Atlas and makes it availalbe in your global Julia enviroment.
 Finally to exit the package manager hit Backspace ⌫; you should see `julia>` again.

+## Update
+Once inside a julia shell, type `]` to enter the package manager and then type `update FlowAtlas` then hit Return ⏎

 ## Basic Usage
 > :warning: **FCS files under a workspace must have unique names**.
 This limitation will be removed in future versions